 This is the second of two events examining the history and legacy of the U.S. invasion of Iraq.
 Join us for Aftermaths I on Thursday, March 30 »

 Salar Abdoh is an Iranian novelist and essayist.
-He is the author of the novels The Poet Game, Opium, and Tehran At Twilight, and the editor and translator of the anthology Tehran Noir.
+He is the author of the novels Out of Mesopotamia, The Poet Game, Opium, and Tehran At Twilight, and the editor and translator of the anthology Tehran Noir.
 He is also a director of the graduate program in Creative Writing at the City College of New York.

 Mortada Gzar is an Iraqi novelist, filmmaker, and visual artist.
 Born in Kuwait in 1982, he has an engineering degree from the University of Baghdad, and has been a resident at the Iowa International Writers’ Workshop.
 He has written, directed, and produced several films that have screened at international festivals.
 His animated short film Language won the Doha Film Award.
 He is the author of three novels: Broom of Paradise, Sayyid Asghar Akbar, and My Beautiful Cult.